On graphs embeddable in a layer of a hypercube and their extremal numbers: Appendix B: Embedding of vertices of into two consecutive layers of with adjacent vertices in at a fixed given distance in .

 While we presented a layered embedding of the subdivision of any bipartite graph in the main body of the paper, here we present a more symmetric embedding of $V(Q_n)$.
 It in turn could be extended to embed subdivisions of $Q_n$ and not only their branch vertices.
 This contributes to a large body of research on embeddings in hypercubes that focuses on more efficient embeddings, see for example \cite{LS, FHT, AHL, VS, BCHRS, AS, MARR, H, B, HS, X, Chen, LT}.

-\begin{theorem} For any integer $m\geq 2$ and any positive integer $n$, there an integer $N$ and a function $F: V(Q_n) \rightarrow V(Q_N)$, such that for any two adjacent in $Q_n$ vertices $u$ and $v$, $d_H(F(u), F(v))=m$ and $F$ maps all vertices of $Q_n$ either in one vertex layer of $Q_N$ (if $m$ is even) or in two consecutive vertex layers of $Q_N$ (if $m$ is odd). \end{theorem} \begin{proof}
+\begin{theorem} For any integer $m\geq 2$ and any positive integer $n$, there exist an integer $N$ and a function $F: V(Q_n) \rightarrow V(Q_N)$, such that for any two vertices $u$ and $v$ which are adjacent in $Q_n$, $d_H(F(u), F(v))=m$ and $F$ maps all vertices of $Q_n$ either in one vertex layer of $Q_N$ (if $m$ is even) or in two consecutive vertex layers of $Q_N$ (if $m$ is odd). \end{theorem} \begin{proof}